 And if it doesn't work, you may be pretty damn sure I am going to report and sue you!
 And I will not bother myself to let you know of it in advance.

 The most important thing is Do Not click the LINK or download any files from the email.

-A good indication that this type of email is fraudulent are one or more of the following:
+A good indication that this type of email is fraudulent is one or more of the following:

 - The contact email is often a disposable email such as Hotmail, Yahoo, Gmail etc.

-- The message will contain phrases which have spelling mistakes, badly written or bad grammar.
+- The message will contain phrases which have spelling mistakes, are badly written or have bad grammar.

 - The email never tells you which image or page they are referring to.